hjdhjd/homebridge-myq/docs/FeatureOptions.md

 - `Disable.<your_serial_number>` - hide the opener or gateway identified by `<your_serial_number>` from HomeKit.
 - `Enable.<your_serial_number>` - show the opener or gateway identified by `<your_serial_number>` from HomeKit.
+- `ReadOnly.<your_serial_number>` - Reject open/close requests of the opener identified by `<your_serial_number>` from HomeKit.

-With both the `Disable` and `Enable` options, replace `<your_serial_number>` with the serial number for your specific device found within the device "Accessory Details" in the Home app.
+With the `ReadOnly`, `Disable` and `Enable` options, replace `<your_serial_number>` with the serial number for your specific device found within the device "Accessory Details" in the Home app.

+The `ReadOnly` option is intended to only allow queries of the status of an opener via HomeKit and not operate it for security purposes.

 The plugin will log all devices it encounters and knows about, and you can use that to guide what you'd like to hide or show.